ademhoxha/mongodb-repository/README.md

     // a prototype connection strategy will be used
 })

-var newPersonRep = MongoRepository.generateOnTheFlyRepository({  // no model loading is required (you done it before)
+var newPersonRep = OnTheFlyRepositoryFactory.generateOnTheFlyRepository({  // no model loading is required (you done it before)
     url: 'mongodb://localhost/test',
     schemaName: 'Person'
     // a prototype connection strategy will be used
 })

-var animalRep = MongoRepository.generateOnTheFlyRepository({
+var animalRep = OnTheFlyRepositoryFactory.generateOnTheFlyRepository({
     url: 'mongodb://localhost/test',  // use your connection string
     schemaName: 'Animal'
-    // a prototype connection strategy will be used }).setModel({ // here you must load Animal for the first time
+    // a prototype connection strategy will be used }).loadModel({ // here you must load Animal for the first time
     Animal: {
         name: String,
     }
 })

-var newPersonRep2 = MongoRepository.generateOnTheFlyRepository({  // no model loading is required (you done it before)
+var newPersonRep2 = OnTheFlyRepositoryFactory.generateOnTheFlyRepository({  // no model loading is required (you done it before)
     url: 'mongodb://localhost/test',
     schemaName: 'Person'
     // a prototype connection strategy will be used
 })

-var animalRep = MongoRepository.generateOnTheFlyRepository({
+var animalRep = OnTheFlyRepositoryFactory.generateOnTheFlyRepository({
     url: 'mongodb://localhost/test',  // use your connection string
     schemaName: 'Animal'
-    // a prototype connection strategy will be used }).setModel({ // here you must load Animal again because you changed the schema (sex is added now)
+    // a prototype connection strategy will be used }).loadModel({ // here you must load Animal again because you changed the schema (sex is added now)
     Animal: {
         name: String,
         sex: String // added field in the schema